The Girl with the Dragon Tattoo (2011 film): Conception and writing

-was astounded by the series' size and success.
+was astounded by the Millennium series' size and success.
 As they began to read, the duo noticed that it had a tendency to take "readers on a lot of side trips"—"from detailed explanations of surveillance techniques to angry attacks on corrupt Swedish industrialists," professed The Hollywood Reporter's Gregg Kilday.
 Fincher recalled of the encounter: "The ballistic, ripping-yarn thriller aspect of it is kind of a red herring in a weird way.
 It is the thing that throws Salander and Blomkvist together, but it is their relationship you keep coming back to.
 I was just wondering what 350 pages Zaillian would get rid of."
 Because Zaillian was already cultivating the screenplay, the director avoided interfering.
 After a conversation, Fincher was comfortable "they were headed in the same direction".

 The writing process consumed approximately six months, including three months creating notes and analyzing the novel.
 Zaillian noted that, as time progressed, the writing accelerated.
 "As soon as you start making decisions," he explained, "you start cutting off all of the other possibilities of things that could happen.
 So with every decision that you make you are removing a whole bunch of other possibilities of where that story can go or what that character can do."
 Given the book's sizable length, Zaillian deleted elements to match Fincher's desired running time.
 Even so, Zaillan took significant departures from the book.
 To Zaillian, there was always a "low-grade" anxiety, "but I was never doing anything specifically to please or displease," he continued.
 "I was simply trying to tell the story the best way I could, and push that out of my mind.
 I didn't change anything just for the sake of changing it.
 There's a lot right about the book, but that part, I thought we could do it a different way, and it could be a nice surprise for the people that have read it."